HomeGuidesAPI ReferenceChangelog

 Resource Model

-Voting Right, bandwidth and energy are important system resources of the TRON network.
-Among them, voting rights are used to vote for super representatives; Bandwidth is the unit that measures the size of the transaction bytes stored in the blockchain database.
-The larger the transaction, the more bandwidth resources will be consumed.
-Energy is the unit that measures the amount of computation required by the TRON virtual machine to perform specific operations on the TRON network.
-Since smart contract transactions require computing resources to execute, each smart contract transaction requires to pay for the energy fee.
+Voting right, Bandwidth, and Energy are important system resources of the TRON network.
+Among them, voting rights are used to vote for Super Representatives (SRs).
+Bandwidth is the unit that measures the size of the transaction bytes stored in the blockchain database.
+The larger the transaction, the more Bandwidth resources will be consumed.
+Energy is the unit that measures the amount of computation required by the TRON Virtual Machine (TVM) to perform specific operations on the TRON network.
+Since executing smart contract transactions requires computing resources, each smart contract transaction can consume Energy as fees.

 Voting Right

-Voters can stake multiple times, and the voting rights obtained by multiple stake will be added to the voter's account.
-Voters can query the total number of voting rights owned by the account and the number of used voting rights through the wallet/getaccountresource interface.
+Voters can stake multiple times, and the voting rights obtained by these staking operations will all be added to the voter's account.
+Voters can query the total number of voting rights owned by an account as well as the number of voting rights already used through the wallet/getaccountresource interface.

 Bandwidth

-All types of transactions need to consume Bandwidth Points.
+Except for query operations, any transaction needs to consume Bandwidth.
 Transactions are transmitted and stored in the TRON network in the form of byte arrays.
-One byte requires one Bandwidth Point, so the Bandwidth Points that a transaction needs to consume is equal to the number of transaction bytes.
+One byte requires one unit of Bandwidth, so the Bandwidth amount that a transaction needs to consume is equal to the number of transaction bytes.

-When the available bandwidth is insufficient, TRX needs to be burned to pay for Bandwidth Points:
+When the available Bandwidth is insufficient, TRX needs to be burned to pay for Bandwidth:

-Burned TRX = the amount of bandwidth consumed * the unit price of bandwidth
+Burned TRX = Amount of Bandwidth consumed * Unit price of Bandwidth

-Each external account has 600 free bandwidth per day, and more bandwidth can be obtained by staking TRX.
-All users share the fixed amount of bandwidth according to the number of staked TRX.
-The total fixed bandwidth supply for the entire network is 43,200,000,000 per day.
-The following formula can be used to calculate how much bandwidth can be obtained by staking a certain amount of TRX:
+Each external account has 600 free Bandwidth per day, and more Bandwidth can be obtained through staking TRX.
+A fixed amount of Bandwidth is allocated to users according to the number of staked TRX.
+The total fixed Bandwidth supply for the entire network is 43,200,000,000 per day.
+The following formula can be used to calculate how much Bandwidth can be obtained by staking a certain amount of TRX:

-You can get the total amount of TRX staked for obtaining bandwidth in the whole network through the wallet/getaccountresource interface.
+You can query the total amount of TRX staked for obtaining Bandwidth on the whole network through the wallet/getaccountresource interface.

 wallet> freezeBalanceV2 1000000 0